-- (1) An authorised contractor or authorised installer must undertake such training to comply with all relevant requirements under work health and safety law. - (2) If a course of training is prescribed by this code or work health and safety law, that course must be completed successfully by the relevant representatives to which the course applies, in the required timeframe.

-- Note In general, training must be completed before a person starts undertaking eligible activities.
-However, there may be times when the administrator or Work Safety Commissioner prescribes a course that must be completed by people already carrying out specific types of work within a specific timeframe. - (3) If no course of training is prescribed, a retailer must provide sufficient training to relevant representatives to fulfil any obligations under the work health and safety. - Note 1 Builders, electricians, plumbers, gasfitters and other licensed persons will have completed work health and safety training relevant to their work.
-Unless otherwise prescribed by this Code, that training is sufficient for the purposes of related activities under the Scheme. - Note 2 For eligible activities involving building sealing, installation of plug-in appliances, replacement of lamps, training such as VU20781 Minimise health and safety risk when retrofitting homes for energy and water efficiency delivered by a Registered Training Organisation with relevant scope is recommended.
-Details of this training can be found at http://training.gov.au/Training/Details/ noting that some work covered by this course is licensable work in the ACT. - Note 3 Work health and safety risks for installers may include but are not limited to exposure to the sun, working alone, encountering aggressive people, working at heights, working in confined spaces, working near certain building services, and working where asbestos may be found.
+- (1) An authorised contractor or authorised installer must undertake such training to comply with all relevant requirements under work health and safety law.
+For instance- - (a) if working at heights is required, has completed RIIWHS204D "Work safely at heights" or an equivalent preceding unit of competency, either completed within the last 3 years or have obtained a Certificate of Attendance for an "Work safely at heights" refresher course within the last 3 years; and - (b) if there are risks of being exposed to asbestos, they need to have completed 10314NAT "Asbestos awareness" or equivalent course; and - (c) if entry to a roof cavity is required, has completed RIIWHS202D "Enter and work in confined spaces" or an equivalent preceding unit of competency, either completed within the last 3 years or have obtained a Certificate of Attendance for an "Enter and work in confined spaces" refresher course within the last 3 years. - (2) If a course of training is prescribed by this code or work health and safety law, that course must be completed successfully by the relevant representatives to which the course applies, in the required timeframe. - Note In general, training must be completed before a person starts undertaking eligible activities.
+However, there may be times when the administrator or Work Safety Commissioner prescribes a course that must be completed by people already carrying out specific types of work within a specific timeframe. - (3) If no course of training is prescribed, a retailer must provide sufficient training to relevant representatives to fulfil any obligations under the Work Health and Safety Act 2011. - Note 1 Builders, electricians, plumbers, gasfitters and other licensed persons will have completed work health and safety training relevant to their work.
+Unless otherwise prescribed by this Code, that training is sufficient for the purposes of related activities under the Scheme. - Note 2 For eligible activities involving building sealing, installation of plug-in appliances, replacement of lamps, accredited training in 22311VIC Course in Retrofitting for Energy and Water Efficiency delivered by a Registered Training Organisation with relevant scope is recommended.
+Details of this training can be found at http://training.gov.au/Training/Details/ noting that some work covered by this course is licensable work in the ACT. - Note 3 Work health and safety risks for installers may include but are not limited to exposure to the sun, working alone, encountering aggressive people, working at heights, working in confined spaces, working near certain building services and working where asbestos may be found.